 The parasite can even detach from the fish to reproduce, and each consequent parasite can then attach to the other fishes.
 It really is like a never-ending cycle!
 This cycle often takes around 6 days to complete if the temperature is 86°F, or much longer when it is closer to 50°F.

 Symptoms to Look Out For

-It’s quiet easy to spot a fish who has been infected.
+It’s quite easy to spot a fish that has been infected.
 These are some of the most common symptoms, in order of severity of the infection:

 - Tiny, sand-sized white spots

 - Fish may be scratching on the rocks